 Food Producing Forest Gardens

+As the climate continues to warm it will be increasly important to explore regernative forms of agricutlure.
 A food forest is a food-producing model that seeks to mimic the patterns of a natural forest ecosystem.
 Ecosystems are incredibly diverse and primarily made up of perennial plants.

 The following project is an attempt to crowdsource a list of plants (according to layer) ideal for food forests in cold hardy, zone 4 or colder, climates.